 - Bile Fascination: Conversed In-Universe in this strip.

 - Brain Bleach: Paul sees Sylvia and Lemmy dressed up respectively as Spike and Twilight Sparkle from My Little Pony: Friendship Is Magic.
 And Sylvia is trying to ride Lemmy.

 - Cerebus Syndrome: The author tried this when people on Something Awful mocked his comic for being too generic.
 The ensuing Wangst that the characters displayed pissed everybody else on the Internet off, and he decided to come to a happy medium afterwards.
 Strip 200 also lampshades this, providing the trope's page image.

 - Clasp Your Hands If You Deceive: Played for laughs in a WoW joke.

-- Cosplay Otaku Girl: Sylvia, at various times.
+- Cosplay Otaku Girl: Sylvia.

 - Demoted to Extra: Chess and Will.
 Lampshaded when Will returns and Lemmy doesn't remember him.

 - Description Cut: Sylvia tries The Legend of Zelda: Ocarina of Time:

 Sylvia, it's three in the morning.
 I think it's time to shut off the Wii and sleep.
 Sylvia: Just one more... dungeon...

 - Don't Fear the Reaper: He's actually pretty chill.
 Apart from having a twisted sense of humor, that is.